splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-rhel7.md

 #SC4S_DEST_SPLUNK_HEC_TLS_VERIFY=no
 ```

+* Update ``SPLUNK_HEC_URL`` and ``SPLUNK_HEC_TOKEN`` to reflect the correct values for your environment.

+* Set `SC4S_DEST_SPLUNK_HEC_WORKERS` to match the number of indexers and/or HWFs with HEC endpoints.
+If the endpoint is a VIP,
+match this value to the total number of indexers behind the load balancer.

+* NOTE:  Splunk Connect for Syslog defaults to secure configurations.
+If you are not using trusted SSL certificates, be sure to
+uncomment the last line in the example below.

 ## Configure index destinations for Splunk

 Log paths are preconfigured to utilize a convention of index destinations that is suitable for most customers.
-This step is optional to allow
-customization of index destinations.

-* Create a subdirectory called ``default`` in the directory (e.g. ``/opt/sc4s/``) created in the first step above.
+* Create a subdirectory called ``default`` in the directory that you created in the previous step (e.g. ``/opt/sc4s/``).
+Make sure the local directory volume references in the `yml` file match the directory you create here.
 From this directory,
 execute the command below to download the index context file:

 ```bash
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/splunk_index.csv
 ```
-* Edit splunk_index.csv review the index configuration and revise as required for sourcertypes utilized in your environment.
+* Edit splunk_index.csv to review the index configuration and revise as required for the sourcertypes utilized in your environment.

 ## Configure sources by source IP or host name

 Legacy sources and non-standard-compliant sources require configuration by source IP or hostname as included in the event.
 The following steps
 apply to support such sources.
-To identify sources which require this step refer to the "sources" section of this documentation.
+To identify sources that require this step, refer to the "sources" section of this documentation.

-* If not already done in the step immediately above, create a subdirectory called ``default`` in the directory (e.g. ``/opt/sc4s/``)
-created in the first step above.
-From this directory, execute the commands below to download the vendor context files:
+* If not already done, create a subdirectory called ``default`` in the ``/opt/sc4s/`` directory.
+Make sure the local directory volume references in the `yml` file match the directory you create here.
+From this directory, execute the following commands to download the vendor context files:

 ```bash
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/vendor_product_by_source.conf
 sudo wget https://raw.githubusercontent.com/splunk/splunk-connect-for-syslog/master/package/etc/context-local/vendor_product_by_source.csv
 ```
-* Edit the file to identify appropriate vendor products by host glob or network mask using syslog-ng filter syntax.
+* If you have legacy sources and non-standard-compliant sources, edit the file to properly identify these products by host glob or network mask using syslog-ng filter syntax.

 ## Start/Restart SC4S